-Currently, LubDub is expanding its 2015 production of The Doubtful Guest, an intimate evening of music, magic, and spirits.
+Currently, LubDub is generating work in response to the Anthropocene and climate crisis through an ongoing two-year residency with the Orchard Project’s NYC Greenhouse.
+LubDub is also expanding its production The Doubtful Guest (premiered January 2018 at Public Arts, NYC) an intimate evening of music, magic, and spirits.
 Pairing cocktails with ghost stories, movement, and sleight of hand, The Doubtful Guest draws inspiration from sources including the tradition of American spiritualism, the performers' personal histories, and the question What does it mean to be a host?

 Grown out of relationships formed among Queen of the Night original cast members and alumni of Georgetown University, LubDub has since developed to include an expanding ensemble of multidisciplinary artists.